ammarGamal123/Hospital_System/README.md

 1. There are 20 different specializations.

-2. for each specializations thre are only 5 available spots [queue].
+2. for each specialization there are only 5 available spots [queue].

 3. Adding a patient ,
    *read the request specs [1-20]